 NCA is located in Ladysmith, Wisconsin, a rural town of less than four thousand people surrounded by the recreational paradise of northern Wisconsin forests, rivers and lakes.
-Ladysmith is a small, caring community with very low crime, yet full of the services and amenities of larger cities.
-As the county seat of Rusk county, Ladysmith has a vibrant local school district, the county sheriff’s department, a variety of stores and restaurants, and within a quarter mile of the NCA campus, a modern hospital and hotels.
+Ladysmith is a small, caring community with very low crime and, yet full of the services and amenities of larger cities.
+As the county seat of Rusk county, Ladysmith has a vibrant local school district, the county sheriff’s department, a variety of stores and restaurants, hotels, a modern hospital, and all within a quarter mile of the NCA campus.

 On campus, NCA employs a security system and nursing staff, monitors all building entrances, and requires registration of campus visitors.
 In addition, NCA adheres to strict regulations involving student travel, off campus activities, visitor access to campus facilities, and nighttime curfew.

-Time: The NCA model allows a student to obtain a Bachelors degree within two years of high school graduation, and a Masters degree within four years.
-Plus, all NCA graduates who have successfully completed the AA degree are readily transferred into any UW system school.
+Time: The NCA model allows a student to obtain a Bachelor degree within two years of high school graduation and a Masters degree within four years.
+Additionally, all NCA graduates who have successfully completed the AA degree can readily transferred into any UW system school.
 Degree credits are also transferable to other colleges and universities.

-Money: The savings realized by accelerating a degree completion can be substantial.
+Money: The savings realized by accelerating the completion of an AA degree can be substantial.
 For a student who would otherwise be attending another resident prep academy, the savings in university tuition and fees can top $80,000.
-The chart to the right shows examples of the cost savings a NCA graduate would realize if they were to attend a University of Wisconsin system college.
+The chart to the right shows examples of the cost savings a NCA graduate could realize if they were to attend a University of Wisconsin system college.

-High standards are communicated during the application process, as NCA will engage students in rigorous, in-depth academic work requiring intellectual inquiry, creativity, and critical thinking.
-While NCA is best suited for students who seek the challenge of rigorous curricula and college-level study, the NCA model is equally focused on developing outstanding young men and women committed to personal excellence, community involvement and global awareness.
+NCA will engage students in rigorous, in-depth academic development, requiring creativity, critical thinking, and intellectual inquiry.
+We communicate high standards throughout the application process.
+While NCA is best suited for students who seek the challenge of rigorous curricula and college-level study, the NCA model is equally focused on developing outstanding young men and women committed to personal excellence, community involvement, and global awareness.

 Download an NCA Brochure